guilatrova/latrovacommits-articles/posts/2021/2021-05-16-python-handling-exceptions/post.en-us.md

 # Handling exceptions in Python like a pro 🐍 💣

 One of the downsides of a flexible language like python is that people often assume that as long as something works then it's probably the proper way of doing so.
-I would like to write this humble guide on how to use effectively use python exceptions and how to handle exceptions and log them correctly.
+I would like to write this humble guide on how to effectively use python exceptions and how to handle exceptions and log them correctly.

 ## Handling exceptions effectively